Archiel19/IRMaSim/examples/energy/README.md

 collected.

-2. After some pre-processing of the training data, actor and critic __parameters are optimized__ for `train_iters` epochs using a common loss function created by combining both actor and critic losses plus entropy.
+2. After some pre-processing of the training data, actor and critic __parameters are optimized__ for `train_iters` epochs, the same number for both actor and critic.
+The actor's loss function includes an entropy factor.
 During each epoch, all the samples are iterated over after being partitioned into minibatches of size `minibatch_size`.

 A brief and informal description of the rest of the training hyperparameters can be found below:

 * `max_kl`: maximum Kullback-Leibler divergence between the current policy and the updated policy.
 Used to cut off training if the policy's probability distribution starts to change too much.
 (Added because it seemed to help in training)
-* `val_factor`: weight of the critic's loss in the joint loss function.
-* `h_factor`: weight of the policy's entropy in the joint loss function.
+* `h_factor`: weight of the policy's entropy in the actor's loss function.
 Encourages exploration.
 * `lr_pi`: learning rate for the policy (actor) optimizer
 * `lr_v`: learning rate for the value (critic) optimizer